10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

 Cons:

-• You will get travel ‘burn out’.
+• You will get travel ‘burn out’ living as a nomad.
 Traveling constantly can be tiring and if you are moving to a new place every few days you will get tired quickly.
 This is going to affect your work productivity.

-• If you are staying in hotels or hostels all the time it is going to get expensive.
+• If you are staying in hotels or hostels all the time your digital nomad life is going to get expensive.
 Renting rooms and apartments for 4 weeks to 3 months could potentially save you a lot of money.

 Traveling slow